DogcraftNet/DogcraftPlugins/Dogcraft-Economy.md

 - **Cross-server messaging** — Payment notifications are delivered to players regardless of which server they're on via Redis pub/sub.
 - **Vault provider** — Registers as a Vault `Economy` provider, so any plugin using Vault (QuickShop, Essentials, etc.) automatically uses DogcraftEconomy.
 - **Graceful degradation** — If Redis goes down, falls back to per-player JVM locks for single-server safety.
 Balances are always persisted to MySQL with retry logic.
+- **Shared server identity** — Optionally reads the server name from NetworkSwitch's `server_id.conf` instead of a per-plugin config value.
+Automatically migrates transaction history when the server name changes.

 ## Requirements